TIAA Traditional has two phases. Taken together, they are designed to deliver certainty and income you cannot outlive.

 For additional information, please check with one of our advisors at 800-842-2252.

 Change to TIAA Traditional allows you to choose from a range of income options that offer flexibility to meet your unique income needs.
 Subject to the terms of your employer’s plan you can:

 - Choose when to convert some or all of your TIAA Traditional savings into income that you (or you and your spouse or partner) can’t outlive.
 This is a benefit that only an annuity can provide.

 - Add a guarantee period so that if you die before the period ends, payments will continue to those you have designated until the end of the guarantee period.

 - Combine lifetime income with other income options, payment frequencies and payment start dates to help meet your retirement income and estate planning needs.

 - Pair guaranteed lifetime income from TIAA Traditional with income from other sources, such as variable investment products that may provide the potential to capture market upside and hedge against inflation.6

-Designing your personal retirement income strategy starts with three steps: create a plan, think long-term and don’t go it alone.
+Designing your personal retirement income strategy starts with three steps: create a plan, think long-term and don't go at it alone.
 We have specially-trained consultants who can help you understand all of the lifetime (and non-lifetime) income options available to you, the impact on your retirement income and the benefits and drawbacks of each.
 For more information, visit TIAA’s Preparing For Retirement online experience